Jeannie Colvin, MFT

 I discuss this with a few of the common topics bringing people to therapy here.

-I don’t take insurance, but I can provide you with a receipt if you’d like to pursue reimbursement.
+I don’t take insurance, but I can provide you with a receipt, called a superbill, if you’d like to pursue reimbursement.
 Let me know if you have any questions about that process.

-If you are a therapist, please see my policy for fee.
+If you are a therapist, please see my fee policy.

 Therapy meets weekly at a regular day and time.
 For those who are interested in a deeper work, we can discuss meeting more than once a week.